Fort Armstrong (Illinois)

 Fort Armstrong (1816–1836), was one of a chain of western frontier defenses which the United States erected after the War of 1812.
 It was located at the foot of Rock Island, in the Mississippi River near the present-day Quad Cities of Illinois and Iowa.
-It was five miles from the principal Sac and Fox village on Rock River in Illinois.
-Of stone and timber construction, 300 feet square, the fort was begun in May 1816 and completed the following year.
+It was five miles from the principal Sauk and Meskwaki village on the Rock River in Illinois.
+Of stone and timber construction, 300 feet square, the fort was begun in May 1816 and completed the following year and consisted of three large blockhouses, like the replica, on its prominent corners.
 In 1832, the U.S. Army used the fort as a military headquarters during the Black Hawk War.
 It was normally garrisoned by two companies of United States Army regulars.
 With the pacification of the Indian threat in Illinois, the U.S. Government ceased operations at Fort Armstrong and the U.S. Army abandoned the frontier fort in 1836.

+Purpose

+Fort Armstrong served five purposes of the United States.
+First, as a U.S. Army base of operations as mentioned earlier.
+Second, it was the regional headquarters location for the Indian Agent.
+The Indian Agent served in a liaison capacity between the regional Native American tribes and the United States government.
+Third, the regional interpreter who served both civilians and Soldiers at the request of both Americans and Native Americans.
+Fourth, the trade industry that thrived between civilians (settlers), U.S. Army Soldiers, and local Native Americans.
+Fifth, the U.S. Army surgeon was stationed there that really served as the regional hospital.

-Rock Island Arsenal Island before construction of U.S. Army fort
+Rock Island before construction

-In 1805, when President Thomas Jefferson sent Lewis and Clark on their expedition into the Louisiana Territory, he also sent Lieutenant Zebulon Pike and Major Stephan H. Long up the Mississippi River to gather data and determine strategic sites for forts.
+In 1805, when President Thomas Jefferson sent Lewis and Clark on their expedition into the Louisiana Territory, he also sent Lieutenant Zebulon Pike and Major Stephen H. Long up the Mississippi River to gather data and determine strategic sites for forts.
 Pike identified one site as the "big island;" Congress agreed with his recommendation, reserving the island for military use in 1809 and naming it Rock Island.

 The Sauk considered the island sacred: